"They will be dancing in the street’s tonight."

 The Bill McLaren Foundation

-The Foundation supports fundraising through dinners, events, auctions and the reproduction of replica copies of Bill’s Big Sheets.
-We also gladly receive offers from around the globe to set up your one-off, annual or now-and-again fundraising events.
+The Foundation raises funds through dinners, events, auctions and the sale of replicas of Bill’s Big Sheets.
+We also gladly receive offers from around the globe to support your one-off, annual or now-and-again fundraising events.
 Interested?
 Let us know!

 Bill’s Big Sheets